awsdocs/aws-iot-sitewise-user-guide/doc_source/ingest-data-from-iot-things.md

    1. In **Hierarchy model**, choose your device asset model \(**SiteWise Tutorial Device Model**\)\.

    A hierarchy defines a relationship between a parent \(fleet\) asset model and a child \(device\) asset model\.
 Parent assets can access child assets' property data\.
 When you create assets later, you need to associate child assets to parent assets according to a hierarchy definition in the parent asset model\.
-For more information, see [Asset hierarchies](asset-hierarchies.md)\.
+For more information, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.

 1. Under **Metric definitions**, do the following: